isabelsw/isabelsw/README.md

 ## <a name="about-me"></a>About Me

-I started out as an illustrator and English teacher.
+I started out as an artist with graphic design skills and teaching experience.
 In 2023, a friend in front end development encouraged me to take on some UI projects; this introduced me to the world of web design.
 Learning web design felt like a natural progression from my other creative roles and a chance for me to branch out into programming.
 Whilst following a programme that mixes project-based learning with theory, I have gone from design to development.
 I've teamed up with fellow developers to create intuitive and unique websites, whilst applying UX principles and cybersecurity practices.
-I’m now learning 𝗾𝘂𝗮𝗻𝘁𝗶𝘁𝗮𝘁𝗶𝘃𝗲 𝗱𝗲𝘃𝗲𝗹𝗼𝗽𝗺𝗲𝗻𝘁.
 <p>&nbsp;</p>

 | Projects & Study |